Clinton-Davis/CapeTowns_Best_Bits/README.md

 Chefs Warehouse & Canteen id=cwc placeId = ChIJc6IAMYRdzB0R9yLw41HjQtM // chefswarehouse.co.za
 info:
 Liam Tomlin opened Banc restaurant in Sydney in 1997 where he garnered many accolades including 3 Chef Hats.
 Relocating to South Africa in 2003 he consulted to various projects within the hospitality industry and in 2010 opened Chefs Warehouse and Cookery School, Cape Town.
 In 2014 the concept was changed, and Chefs Warehouse and Canteen began serving fine-dining quality global tapas.

+Cape Point Vineyards Restaurant id="cpv" placeId = ChIJ4RIv5klqzB0RK47qApYWst8 menue: cpv.co.za
+info:
+Cape Point Vineyards, a unique farm in Noordhoek where vines are lazily nestled between mountains and ocean.
+Cool breezes from the sea make for a slow growing season, with a late harvest that results in a truly unique Sauvignon Blanc that is recognised across the globe for it’s rich minerality, structure and tone.

+Monkey Valley Resort id="mvr" placeId = ChIJ7xQ8UL9rzB0R0T8uHTXAJvU menu: https://www.monkeyvalleyresort.com/menu/
+info:
+Nestled within the Milkwood forest at the foot of Chapman’s Peak Noordhoek is Monkey Valley Resort.
+The resort has an unrivaled view of the Noordhoek beach and nature reserve.
+Monkey Valley was built with a sustainable environmentally friendly ethos in order to preserve the natural beauty of the area.

     			infoWindow.setPosition(pos);
     			infoWindow.setContent("Location found.");